arianaira/Java-University-Management-App/README.md

 Golestan Stumilation :

-_university site for students , professors and university management using javaFX._
+_university application for students , professors and university management using javaFX._

 student's account features :